IBM/portieris/POLICIES.md

 A policy consists of an array of objects that define requirements on the image by using either `trust:` (Docker Content Trust and Notary v1), `simple:` (Red Hat Simple Signing), or `vulnerability:` objects.

 **Important** If your policy was developed before Portieris v0.10.0, the policy has the API version: `apiVersion: securityenforcement.admission.cloud.ibm.com/v1beta1`.
-To ensure that the polcy is enforced, you must update the API version to `apiVersion: portieris.cloud.ibm.com/v1`.
+To ensure that the policy is enforced, you must update the API version to `apiVersion: portieris.cloud.ibm.com/v1`.

 ### Image mutation option